sendbird/sendbird-chat-sdk-flutter/README.md

 ### Try the sample app

-The fastest way to test Chat SDK is to build your chat app on top of our sample app.
+The fastest way to test Sendbird Chat SDK for Flutter is to build your chat app on top of our sample app.
 To create a project for the sample app, download the app from our GitHub repository.
 The link is down below.

 - https://github.com/sendbird/Sendbird-Flutter